Mobile App • Concept 2025

 SOLUTION

-Instead of pushing constant interaction, the experience prioritizes presence—making it easier to reconnect intentionally across distance and changing routines.
+The experience prioritizes presence over interaction, making it easier to reconnect intentionally across distance and changing routines.

 CORE FLOWS